Skip to content

 You can interlink a product’s design with your creative business’ branding, which is crucial to your economic growth within the creative sectors.

 Legal rights come with registration, which enables you to challenge anyone who attempts to infringe on your intellectual property rights.
 You can also choose to license your design rights to others.
-Doing this does not erase your ownership but instead allows third parties to use your designs in specific ways.
-It would be best if you drew this up in a detailed contract agreement.
+Doing this does not erase your ownership but, instead, allows third parties to use your designs in specific ways.
+It would be best to draw this up in a detailed contractual agreement.

 Trade Marks